SFDO-Tooling/CumulusCI/docs/intro.rst

 Anyone Can Use CumulusCI
 ------------------------

-Salesforce.org uses CumulusCI to develop products for our nonprofit and education constituents -- both public, open source products like NPSP, and commercial managed package products that are developed in private GitHub repositories.
+Salesforce.org uses CumulusCI to develop products for our nonprofit and education constituents -- both public, open source products such as NPSP and commercial managed package products developed in private GitHub repositories.
 But anyone developing on the Salesforce platform can use CumulusCI.
 It's generic tooling that supports both open source and private development.

 Automation defined using CumulusCI can support all roles on a project.

 * *Developers* can create new development environments for different feature branches.
 * *Quality engineers* can create test environments from feature branches and managed package installs.
-* *Documentation teams* can create environments to interact with new features and capture screenshots.
+* *Documentation teams* can create environments to interact with new features and retrieve screenshots.
 * *Product managers* can create environments to interact with new features and provide feedback on future work.
 * *Release engineers* can create beta and final releases and push them to subscriber orgs.
 * *Partners* can create their own projects on top of your package.